tsterbak/sample_dataloader/README.md

 ### Dataset preparation

 The dataset should contain at least three columns.
 Two columns should contain the text of sentences to compare.
 The third column should contain the scores of similarity between the respective sentences for training.
 Load these columns into memory, preapre a `SimpleTokenizer` object and pass them to the `TrainDataLoader` class.
-Then you can start iterating through the batched dataset.
+Then you can start iterating through the processed, batched dataset.

 ### Example usage